Brownian continuum random tree conditioned to be large: -transform

 \section{$h$-transform}

-We give a representation of the distribution of the process $Z$ under the $h$-transform given by the martingale $M^{\alpha, \theta}$.
-The proof will be done for $\beta=1$ and $\theta=0$, and then use a time-change, see~\eqref{eq:time-changeY=0}, to get $\theta\in \R$.
+We give a representation of the distribution of the process $Z$ under the $h$-transform given by the martingale $M^{\alpha, \theta}$ using a Poisson immigration; and we identify it with the solution of the SDE from \cite[Theorem~3]{Ov94}.
+Even if Proposition~\ref{prop:Zaq} and Corollary~\ref{cor:Z=Ov} below are a direct consequence of Proposition~\ref{prop:Taq=TMaq} and Theorem~\ref{theo:main-result} (see Remarks~\ref{rem:tree-Z} and~\ref{rem:over}), we provide an independent proof which is interesting by itself.
+The proof will be done for $\beta=1$ and $\theta=0$, and then use a time-change, see Remark~\ref{rem:q=0}, to get $\theta\in \R$.